 If your digital video camera recorder includes a Memory StickTM slot, you can copy images from it to your computer via a Memory StickTM.
-To do so, simply copy images on the Memory StickTM, then insert it into the Memory StickTM slot of your computer.
+To do so, simply copy images on the Memory StickTM, then use a special PC Card adapter to insert it into your computer.

-You cannot access the pictures stored on a Memory StickTM when using an i.LINKTM connection.
+You cannot access the pictures stored on a Memory Stick $^{TM}$ when using an i.LINK $^{TM}$ connection.